Shnatanu/Shnatanu/README.md

-- 👋 Hi, I’m @Shnatanu
+- 👋 Hi, I’m  Shantanu R Nakhate @Shnatanu
 - 👀 I’m interested in ...
 Finance, Investing and Trading
-- 🌱 I’m currently working on trading software development
+- 🌱 I’m currently working as a Quant Trader and developing trading strategies and algorithms.
-- 💞️ I’m looking to develop a good software
-- 📫 How to reach me ...
-NA

 <!---
 Shnatanu/Shnatanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.